Atomoxide/53001-Project/README.md

 	|__ "description"
 	|__	"image"
 ```
-* "product_id" should matches the corresponding product_id in the product table of the relational database.
+* "product_id" should match the corresponding product_id in the product table of the relational database.
 This means each product in the relational database has a counterpart here in the document database.
 * "product_name": name of the product, e.g. "Beats Studio Pro"
 * "first_available": the date of first_available
 * "product_attributes": properties of the product itself, e.g. connection, weight, and battery life for headphones; material, care instruction of woman dresses; and dimensions, weight for vases.
 	- each attribute (property) itself can contain multiple items too.
 For example, the dimensions property of vases contains length, height, width, and unit (inch) information.
 See the example for more details.
 * "variant": the variant of a product (e.g. color and size of a dress).
-Not every product have a variant.
+Not every product has a variant.
 For those that have, here stores all kinds of variant with the variant_id matching the product_variant table in the relational database.
 	- each variant has its own attributes (properties) beside the product attributes, such as the color and the size, which are unique to each variant.
 	- variant_image is a list of image URI for specific variant
 * "description": text description of the product